Top 5 Suprises from Moogfest 2017

 Moogfest is a diverse celebration of live music, engaging discussions and workshops in the heart of the Research Triangle in Durham, North Carolina.
 This four-day music and technology festival celebrates the legacy the inventor of the Moog synthesizer, Robert Moog.

-DOPE HAUS editor Chico Mendez traveled from rainy Vancouver, Canada to the Southern summer heat of North Carolina to see what Moogfest had in store.
+DOPE HAUS editor Chanel Klein traveled from rainy Canadian west coast to the Southern summer heat of North Carolina to see what Moogfest had in store.

 1) HERE COMES HANNIBAL BURESS